List of Short Term Drug Rehab in Connecticut

 28 Days Drug and Alcohol Rehabilitation Programs in Connecticut

 Many addicts who attend the meeting in their local community will seek to attend a 28-day drug and alcohol rehabilitation center as many of these centers utilize the twelve-step model of additional treatment.
 These 28-day programs normally work hand in hand with the meetings they attend so an addict can continue their recovery after they have completed their 28-day residential program.
 During their stay at a 28-day treatment program, the addict will attend various forms of counseling and have many opportunities to work on their physical health as well.
-This short term 28-day rehab programs have helped a great number of addicts overcome their addiction and maintain long term sobriety.
+These short-term 28-day rehab programs have helped a great number of addicts overcome their addiction and maintain long-term sobriety.

 Connecticut Substance Abuse Treatment Providing Short-Term Care

 Addicts struggling with all types of addiction, especially severe addictions can locate very specialized and unique services.
 This can include holistic programs, faith-based treatment, cognitive rehabilitation, and aftercare programs.
 Addiction assessments will help an addict, and their families locate the most suitable form of substance abuse treatment.